giacomo-ascari/busy-toad/README.md

 ### FLASH - N/A

-- serial flash memory ???

-Honorable mention:
-- w25q512jv (still on the table!)
+- w25q512jveim (still on the table!)
+- the quad spi interface with the mcu needs a lot of pins
+  - finding an accomodation is hard
+  - a sd/mmc could probably perform the same way and offer file transfer as bonus
+  - proably will be connected with 4-wire spi only

 ### DISPLAY - 3.83" OLED